 EDIS enforces controlled procedures because they protect the project record:

-EAS | QCM is independent validation authority.
-It verifies adherence to documentation level requirements and custody controls.
+Quality control validation verifies adherence to documentation pathway requirements and custody controls.

-I–V define rigor and controls
+Pathways define purpose, rigor, and controls

 Continuity from authorization through archive